On cycles and merge trees: How to Find Cancellations with Merge Trees

-In this section, we present a way to find cancellations of critical cells of dMfs with the help of the induced merge tree.
-The idea is to start with an arbitrary dMf that only has critical cells and to perform cancellations along the merge tree.
-It will turn out that depending on the chosen critical dMf, one sometimes has to decide whether one wants to keep the homeomorphism type of $X$ or to produce an optimal dMf. \begin{remark} In order to obtain an arbitrary dMf on a graph $X$ that has only critical cells, one can simply choose any total order on the vertices and a total order on the edges.
-Then assign the values $0,\dots, \lvert V(X) \rvert -1$ to the vertices according to the chosen order and the numbers $\lvert V(X) \rvert, \dots, \lvert V(X) \rvert+ \lvert E(X) \rvert $ to the edges.
-This always produces an index-ordered dMf which is not necessary for the following algorithm.
-Perhaps more sophisticated approaches to finding a critical dMf might be useful, but for now we are satisfied with this simple one. \end{remark} Given a critical dMf $f\colon X \rightarrow \mathbb{R}$, the algorithm proceeds as follows: \begin{enumerate} \item Calculate the induced generalized Morse labeled merge tree $M(X,f))$. \item Consider the leaves of $M(X,f)$ in descending order with respect to their labels.
-Suppose we are considering the leaf $c$ with the maximal label $k$ such that $c$ is critical.
-Let $p$ be the youngest ancestor of $c$ such that $p$ is neither a cycle node nor matched.
-We have the following cases: \begin{enumerate}[a)] \item The vertex $M^{-1}(c)$ is adjacent to the edge $M^{-1}(p)$. \item The vertex $M^{-1}(c)$ is not adjacent to the edge $M^{-1}(p)$ but there is a symmetry equivalence $a$ of $(X,f)$ such that $a(M^{-1}(c))$ is adjacent to $a(M^{-1}(p))$. \item The vertex $M^{-1}(c)$ is not adjacent to the edge $M^{-1}(p)$ and there is no symmetry equivalence as in case b). \end{enumerate} In case a) we match $M^{-1}(c)$ and $M^{-1}(p)$.
-This does not produce cycles because we explicitly exclude cycle nodes from the matching.\\ In case b) we apply the symmetry equivalence $a$ and then proceed as in case a).
-Since symmetry equivalences are only automorphisms of connected components of sublevel complexes, we do not alter the homeomorphism type of $X$ in the process.\\ In case c) we have to make a decision, we could \begin{enumerate}[i)] \item simply skip $c$ and leave $M^{-1}(c)$ critical, \item apply a cm equivalence in order to make $M^{-1}(c)$ and $M^{-1}(p)$ adjacent, then proceed as in case a), or \item observe that there is a unique gradient flow line from $M^{-1}(c)$ to $M^{-1}(p)$ and cancel the two cells along this flow line. \end{enumerate} If we choose possibility i), we might not obtain an optimal matching but we preserve the homeomorphism type of $X$.
-In case ii), we produce an optimal matching but may change the homeomorphism type of $X$.
-In case iii), we preserve the homeomorphism type of $X$ and obtain an optimal matching but we change the order of the vertices induced by $f$. \end{enumerate} In the preceding algorithm, many claims are made, most of which are straightforward to prove.
-For example, the fact that the cases 2a), 2b), 2c)i), and 2c)ii) work as described follows immediately from the definition of the used equivalences.
-However in general it does not appear easy to decide whether case 2b) or 2c) holds.
-Nonetheless, case 2c)iii) is not so obvious, so we consider it in the following lemma: \begin{lemma} Let $X$ be a graph, $f\colon X\rightarrow \mathbb{R}$ a critical dMf, and $M(X,f)$ the induced generalized Morse labeled merge tree.
-At any point of the cancellation algorithm, there is always a unique gradient flow line from the vertex $M^{-1}(c)$ corresponding to the maximally labeled unmatched leaf $c$ to the edge $M^{-1}(c)$ corresponding to its youngest unmatched ancestor $p$. \end{lemma} \begin{proof} If $M^{-1}(c)$ and $M^{-1}(p)$ are adjacent, there is nothing to prove.
-If $M^{-1}(c)$ and $M^{-1}(p)$ are not adjacent then there is no other non-closing critical edge in $X_{f(M^{-1}(p)-\varepsilon)}[M^{-1}(c)]$ because otherwise said other younger critical edge would induce a younger unmatched ancestor of $c$.
+Most of the claims made in the above algorithm are straightforward to prove.
+For example, the fact that the cases 2a), 2b)i), and 2b)iii) work as described follows immediately from the definition of the used equivalences.
+However in general it does not appear easy to decide whether case 2b)ii) is applicable.
+Nonetheless, case 2b)iv) is not so obvious, so we consider it in the following lemma: \begin{lemma} Let $X$ be a graph, $f\colon X\rightarrow \mathbb{R}$ a critical dMf, and $M(X,f)$ the induced gML tree.
+At any point of the cancellation algorithm, there is always a unique gradient path from the vertex $M^{-1}(c)$ corresponding to the maximally labeled unmatched leaf $c$ to the edge $M^{-1}(c)$ corresponding to its youngest unmatched ancestor $p$. \end{lemma} \begin{proof} If $M^{-1}(c)$ and $M^{-1}(p)$ are adjacent, there is nothing to prove.
+If $M^{-1}(c)$ and $M^{-1}(p)$ are not adjacent then there is no non-closing critical edge in $X_{f(M^{-1}(p)-\varepsilon)}[M^{-1}(c)]$ because otherwise said other younger critical edge would induce a younger unmatched ancestor of $c$.
 Since $M^{-1}(c)$ is a critical vertex with no adjacent critical edge, all adjacent edges of $M^{-1}(c)$ are matched with their respective other vertex.
-This means that on all adjacent edges, there is a gradient flow line pointing towards $M^{-1}(c)$.
-Following these gradient flow lines backwards either leads to matched vertices that are adjacent only to the edge they are matched with, or to the unique critical edge of $X_{f(M^{-1}(p)-\varepsilon)}[M^{-1}(c)]$.
-One of the flow lines eventually leads to $M^{-1}(p)$ because $X_{f(M^{-1}(p)-\varepsilon)}[M^{-1}(c)]$ is connected.1 The flow line is unique because closing edges remain critical, that is, because we only match cells along a subtree of $X$. \end{proof}
+This means that on all adjacent edges, there is a gradient path pointing towards $M^{-1}(c)$.
+Following these gradient paths backwards either leads to matched vertices that are adjacent only to the edge they are matched with, or to the unique non-closing critical edge of $X_{f(M^{-1}(p))}[M^{-1}(c)]$.
+One of the gradient paths eventually leads to $M^{-1}(p)$ because $X_{f(M^{-1}(p))}[M^{-1}(c)]$ is connected.